Erhan Korhaliller of EAK Digital

 Where do you see the company in five years?

-In 5 years’ time, we aim to have EAK Digital offices in at least 2 other major locations worldwide.
+In five years’ time, we aim to have EAK Digital offices in at least 2 other major locations worldwide.
 I’d like to see the calibre of our clientele continue to increase so that we have the trust of the very best entrepreneurs and businesses globally.
-More importantly I want to see our clients careers continue to grow and have hugely successful careers as that will mean we did our job just right.
+More importantly, I want to see our client’s careers continue to grow and be hugely successful, as that will mean we did our job just right.

 What advice would you give to an aspiring business leader?

-Keep pushing your comfort zone until your entirely comfortable and then some.
-As humans, we feel the most alive when we excel at something we never thought we could do and who wouldn’t want that feeling over and over again?
-It’s incredible the amount of doors that open once you’ve taken that step, once you get a taste you won’t want to stop.
+Keep pushing your comfort zone until you’re entirely comfortable and then some.
+As humans, we feel the most alive when we excel at something we never thought we could do, and who wouldn’t want that feeling over and over again?
+It’s incredible the amount of doors that open once you’ve taken that step - once you get a taste, you won’t want to stop.